Won't Be Beaten

 GoogleNorton securedNovunaPayPal Credit

-© Performance Cycling Limited 2024.
+© Performance Cycling Limited 2025.
 Tredz is a trading name of Performance Cycling Limited.
 All Rights Reserved Company No. 03398601 | VAT No: 797 0776 69

 † Novuna Representative Example: If total purchase price is £4,255.52 and your selected term is 36 months 14.9% APR Representative, Annual Interest Rate 14.9% p.a.
 Fixed with £0 deposit you would pay £145.38 per month.
 Total amount payable will be £5.233.68 with a cost of credit of £978.16.

-† Novuna Buy Now Pay Later Example: If total purchase price is £4,255.52, payment holiday of 12 months and 24 monthly payments at 9.9% APR Representative, Annual Interest Rate 9.9% p.a.
+† Novuna Buy Now Pay Later Representative Example: If total purchase price is £4,255.52, payment holiday of 12 months followed by 24 monthly payments.
+9.9% APR Representative, Annual Interest Rate 9.9% p.a.
 Fixed with £0 deposit you would pay £213.02 per month.
 Amount of Credit £4255.52, Total amount payable will be £5,112.48 with a cost of credit of £856.96.
 If the loan amount is voluntarily paid in full before the deferral period ends, interest will be waived but an early settlement fee up to £29 will apply.

 FacebookXInstagramYouTubeStrava